georgeKillick90/Retina/README.md

 * n_nodes: the number of points in the tessellation.
 (Same as SSNN)

 #### fibonacci_retina:
-This function applies a dilating function to the fibonacci_sunflower points to produce a centre foveated distribution of points within a unit circle
+This function applies a dilating function (see below) to the fibonacci_sunflower points to produce a centre foveated distribution of points within a unit circle.

 ```python
 tessellation = fibonacci_retina(n_nodes, fovea, foveal_density)